 Furthermore, the tickets go on sale 30 days in advance and sell out very quickly.
 Finally, the ticket purchaser must actually be present in the group that visits the museum.
 This is to prevent resale of tickets by third-party vendors.
 For most foreign tourists, these conditions make it impossible to buy tickets themselves.

-A Geeky Way to Buy Ghibli Museum Tickets
+Another Way to Get Ghibli Museum Tickets

 Additional Information

-- Inokashira-koen Park and Ghibli Museum
+- Inokashira-koen Park and Ghibli Museum = a detailed walk around the park

 - Ghibli Museum is located to the west of Shinjuku district if you want to stay nearby